SunnyTseng/sunny_website/content/blog_articles/20250325 Canadian Citizenship/index.md

 - Association

 #### 加拿大憲章 Canadian Charter of Rights and Freedoms in 1982
-The Constitution of Canada was amended in 1982 to entrench the Canadian Charter of Rights and Freedoms, which begin with the words, "Whereas Canada is founded upon principles that recognize the supremacy of God and the fule of law."
+The Constitution of Canada was amended in 1982 to entrench the Canadian Charter of Rights and Freedoms, which begin with the words, "Whereas Canada is founded upon principles that recognize the supremacy of God and the rule of law."

 - Mobility right
 - Aboriginal people's right